 It does, however, alleviate fatigue and swelling, and reduces Vata.

-Wind that blows primarily from the West is said to strongly alleviate Kapha-dosha, but owing to its also sharp, dry, rough and light natures can cause emaciation and reduce strength (especially in Vata types).
+The wind that blows primarily from the West is said to strongly alleviate Kapha-dosha, but owing to its also sharp, dry, rough, and light nature can cause emaciation and reduce strength (especially in Vata types).

-Wind that blows primarily from the Northern direction is said to not aggravate any of the three doshas and has an unctuous, soft and sticky nature to it, with sweet and astringent tastes.
+The wind that blows primarily from the Northern direction is said to not aggravate any of the three doshas and has an unctuous, soft, and sticky nature to it, with sweet and astringent tastes.